jonathantsang/jonathantsang.github.io2/blog/learning/tau7.md

 I don't particularly like this option (despite me switching into Waterloo CS).
 There have been a few changes since I switched into CS.
 It is much harder to switch into, keeping co-op is intensely hard to do, and switching universities to Waterloo adds an extra layer of complexity.
 You need good marks and good extracurriculars to do this.
 I don't have experience transferring into CS through the new stricter guidelines.

 Being in CS does not guarantee success.
 I know many people who got into CS but did not succeed due to inability to transition skillset and learning to university.
+Some people may view getting into CS as some "gold ticket to success" but it is far from the truth.
+You still need to put in immense amounts of work in the program to be successful.

 ### Going to another school for CS

-I would argue a lot of schools in Canada have comparable CS programs and some even have their own co-op programs now.
+I would argue a lot of schools in Canada have comparable if not better CS programs (UofT, UBC) and some even have their own co-op programs now (UBC).
 Personally I think co-ops spread out is more valuable than 1 PEY (16 month internship at one company) which is what UofT does, but some work experience is better than nothing.

 Regardless of which school you go to you still have to try hard.
 Just because your school is ranked higher in some Maclean's ranking doesn't mean you are automatically better.
 Most Maclean's rankings are fake anyways.
 Google what Maclean's said is the most innovative university for 26 years running [Link](https://uwaterloo.ca/water-institute/news/macleans-names-waterloo-canadas-most-innovative-university).